PathOfBuildingCommunity/PathOfBuilding/docs/addingSkills.md

 ## Template files

 A template file for a new skill can consist of the following directives, which tell the export script what to put in the final file.
+Other fields that end up in

 ### #skill grantedEffectId [displayName]
 This directive initializes all the data for the skill and emits the skill header.  `grantedEffectId` matches up with the name defined in the ggpk, in the `GrantedEffects` table.  `displayName` is optional, but can override the display name from the game data if needed